Advanced Family & Sports Podiatry

 Weakened Immune System

-If your immune system is weakened, it might have a harder time fighting off the virus, making you more susceptible to developing warts.
+If your immune system is weakened, it might have a harder time fighting off the viral infection, making you more susceptible to developing warts.

 Skin Cuts and Scratches